 ― michael keaton IS jim thirlwell IN ‘foetaljuice’ (bizarro gazzara), Wednesday, 15 May 2019 12:48 (four months ago) link

 And this is why your community has petitioned to have you undergo the procedure, my onanistic friend.

-― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 12:54 (two months ago) link
+― Have you ever had a dream that you um you had your you you could you (Old Lunch), Wednesday, 15 May 2019 12:54 (four months ago) link